 Be aware that this is not the same as general “meat meal” – those kinds of mystery meats are to be avoided.
 However, seeing the ingredient “salmon meal” should not be a turn off – it’s a good thing!

-- Includes real salmon + legumes and pumpkins as healthy alternative to grains
+- Legumes and pumpkins as a healthy alternative to grains

 - No artificial flavors, colors, or preservatives